There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 Look out for a Tax Questionnaire that includes a 'Notice of Intent' form stating how much you’ve paid in personal contributions.
 Before claiming a tax deduction on those contributions, please:

-When it comes to life insurance, tax rules aren’t always easy to understand.
-Check out Insurance and tax to find out more about which premiums may be tax deductible.
+When it comes to life insurance, tax rules are different for each cover type and payment method.
+Check out Insurance cover and tax to find out more about which premiums may be tax deductible.

 If you have a policy with online access, both you and your financial adviser can view your statement online (excluding PAYG Payment Summaries) in the Customer and Adviser Portals.